With Stanley in Africa

 With Stanley in Africa is a 1922 American adventure film serial directed by William James Craft and Edward A. Kull and released by Universal Film Manufacturing Co.
 This serial is considered to be a lost film.

+Plot

+Jack Cameron, an American scientist, is sent by the U.S. government to join Henry Morton Stanley's expedition to Africa in search of David Livingstone.
+During the journey, Cameron investigates the legendary White Tribe and the mysterious octopus plant while also seeking information about his missing father.
+Journalist Nadia Elkins joins the expedition, and the two encounter various dangers, including hostile locals, wildlife, and attempts to sabotage their mission.